 When Parker played in all 162 games with the ’86 Reds, he hit 31 home runs and drove in 116 runners.
 He was 5th in the MVP balloting.
 But on his Baseball-Reference profile, his WAR was a woeful 0.3, thanks to a low on-base percentage (.330) and brutally bad defensive metrics.
 So WAR is telling us that the Reds could have replaced Parker with a player from the AAA level of the minors and it would have had no impact on the team’s winning percentage.
 Call me skeptical.
 I would say that Parker’s .349 BA, .441 OBP, and .717 SLG with runners in scoring position (compared to a .225 BA, .272 OBP, and .357 SLG with bases empty) establishes the value of those 116 RBI.
 Timing does matter.

 For the last 6 years of his career, Parker’s WAR is -0.4.
 During those years, he averaged 20 HR and 86 RBI.
 His OPS+ was 104, which is above average but not much so.
 His lack of walks throughout his career kept his WAR low.
-That’s entirely reasonable; a lack of walks can often make a player look better than he really is.
+That’s entirely reasonable; for most of baseball history, a high batting average can often make a player look better than he really is.
 By contrast, a high number of walks can legitimately indicate that a player is actually better than his reputation.
-But if WAR is telling me that Dave Parker contributed nothing of value to his teams for 6 years, I’m not buying it.
+But if WAR is telling us that Dave Parker contributed nothing of value to his teams for 6 years, I’m not buying it.

 Comparison to Jim Rice